-- 1 This report is to provide Members with a review of the financial performance of the Authority for 2015-16. - 2 The Audit Committee has been tasked with ensuring effective scrutiny of financial reports and based on their findings make recommendations to the Fire and Rescue Authority.
+- 1 This report is to provide Members with a review of the financial performance of the Authority for 2015-16. - The report was presented to the Audit Committee on 6 June 2016 as they have been tasked with ensuring effective scrutiny of finance reports and based on their findings make recommendations to the Fire and Rescue Authority.
+They had no major observations or could find any major risks in the report and would recommend it be approved by the Authority.